Structural Analysis

 CASE STUDY – A SMALL CLAD SHED TESTED UNDER HORIZONTAL LOAD

-SCIT can rapidly construct and analyse detailed finite element models of all the most common forms of single-storey steel-framed structures:
+SCIT can rapidly construct and analyse detailed 3D finite element models all of the common forms of single storey steel framed structures:

 What do you receive?